Why a Federation of Forges Could Redefine Finance in 2024

 2. Underestimating Security Risks: A well-known project in the DeFi space, Yearn Finance, suffered a 2021 exploit that led to a loss exceeding $11 million due to vulnerabilities in its smart contracts.
 This underscores that while forges can enhance security, poor implementation might increase exposure to cyber threats.

 3. Neglecting User Education: Institutions offering forge services need to educate users about decentralized systems.
 An example is how a prominent bank struggled with user onboarding for its DeFi product suite, leading to poor adoption rates as customers were unfamiliar with the technology.
+Lessons from due diligence steps can help avoid these issues.

 Where This Is Heading